security-notes/infobyte-faraday-wiki/Usage.md

 ##### Dashboard

 Faraday's dashboard contains a summary of all the data in a Workspace condensed into different boxes.
-Each box is a visualization using a specific part of the collected data.
+Each box is a visualization a specific aspect of the collected data.

 ![](https://raw.github.com/wiki/infobyte/faraday/images/GUI_Dashboard_new.png)